borisrizov-zf/ssi-docu/docs/architecture/cx-3-2/2. Managed Identity Wallet/arc42/main.md

 as part of governance processes and use cases.
 In later steps, the same DID and credentials can be transferred to an external wallet managed by the legal entity itself, allowing self-sovereign data management and communication.
-Alternatively, a company can already \"bring its own DID\" upon onboarding and register it as a self-managed wallet for later interactions with managed wallets for credential and presentation exchange.
+Alternatively, a company can already \bring its own DID\ upon onboarding and register it as a self-managed wallet for later interactions with managed wallets for credential and presentation exchange.

 ## Requirements Overview

-The basic requirements for the Managed Identity Wallet can be summarised as follows:
+The basic requirements for the Managed Identity Wallet can be summarised as
+follows:

 - Establish a base DID and associated base wallet as trust anchor for issuing operator related verifiable credentials